VincentH-Net/CSharpForMarkup/README.md

 ...
-new Button { Text = "Tap Me" } .Style (FilledButton), // Use .Style for VisualElement types ... new Span { Style = Link }, // Use the implicit Style type converter for other Element types
+new Button { Text = "Tap Me" } .Style (FilledButton), // Use .Style for VisualElement types ... new Span { Text = "delightful", Style = Quote }, // Use the implicit Style type converter for other Element types
 ```

 ![Styles In C Sharp](img/StylesInCSharp.png)